 Occasionally, Gmail’s spam filters kick into overdrive.
 They will send messages from some addresses to the “Spam” folder, even though you trust them.
 In this case, you’ll have to safelist the address and prevent this from happening again.
 Follow these steps to safelist an address:

 - Go to the “Settings” menu.

 - Type or paste the email address to allow in the “From” field.

 - In the next section, check “Never Send It To Spam.”

 - Click on “Create Filter.”

-Now that your filters will let the sender’s emails pass, you can ask them to send you something else.
+Now that your filters allow emails to pass, you can ask the user to send you something else.
 A new message should arrive momentarily.

 There’s also another way to safelist senders.
 You can do so via an opened email.
 Here’s how:

 - Click on the “triple dots.”